SerenaTetart/Time_series_analysis/README.md

 Because cryptocurrencies are highly volatile the results won't be good.

-Check the ipynb files for more details !

 ## Requirements

 The basic libraries for machine learning and deep learning 😃